simplecov-ruby/simplecov/README.md

     The `SimpleCov.start` **must** be issued **before any of your application code is required!**

+    This is especially true if you use anything that keeps your tests application loaded like spring, check out the **[spring section](#want-to-use-spring-with-simplecov)**.

     SimpleCov must be running in the process that you want the code coverage analysis to happen on.
 When testing a server process (e.g. a JSON API endpoint) via a separate test process (e.g. when using Selenium) where you